LyceanEM/LyceanEM-Python/docs/source/paper.md

 ![Comparison of scattering parameters against normalised scattering angle from both the time and frequency domain models. \label{fig:scatter3}](./_static/timedomaincomparison.png){ width=50% }

+## Generation of Training Datasets for Machine Learning

+In addition to the initial uses, `LyceanEM` allows the uses to generate datasets for use in Machine Learning.
+This is of specific interest for channel models from spatial mapping by computer vision, allowing `LyceanEM` to predict the scattering characteristics of the local environment from computer vision or LIDAR based spatial mapping.
+This allows the creation of Generative Adversarial Networks for spatial multiplexing.
 # References